 API.

-It would require some refactoring of the rest of the browser which is
+That would require some refactoring of the rest of the browser which is

 why I’m choosing to avoid it.